-- This original Black Print 360 pressing was one of the best we played in our recent shootout, earning Double Plus (A++) grades on both sides and playing quietly
+This original Black Print 360 pressing was one of the best we played in our recent shootout

-- Stan Getz is the real standout on this album, a very pleasant surprise for us since his exceptionally good recordings of his music are so hard to find
+Stan Getz is the real standout on this album, a very pleasant surprise since exceptionally good recordings of his music are so hard to find

 If you like the sound of relaxed, tube-mastered jazz — and what red blooded audiophile doesn’t — you can’t do much better than Bob Brookmeyer And Friends.
 The warmth and immediacy of the sound here are guaranteed to blow practically any jazz septet record you own right out of the water.